MicrosoftDocs/quantum-docs-pr/articles/libraries/data-structures.md

 \end{align}
 $$

-The second type of oracle used in phase estimation is the continuous query oracle.
+The second type of oracle used in phase estimation is the continuous query oracle, represented by the <xref:microsoft.quantum.canon.continuousoracle> type.
 A continuous query oracle for phase estimation takes the form $U(t)$ where $t$ is a classically known real number.
 If we let $U$ be a fixed unitary then the continuous query oracle takes the form $U(t) = U^t$.
 This allows us to query matrices such as $\sqrt{U}$, which could not be implemented directly in the discrete query model.